 Each accredited programme is reviewed against three core criteria: the integrity of the learning content, the design of the delegate experience, and the credentials of the faculty delivering the material.

-For DCPP, accreditation is currently under review with the CPD Standards Office.
-Provider No. 23161 has been issued, and progress can be verified directly via the CPDSO public provider directory.
+For DCPP, accreditation has been awarded by the CPD Standards Office.
+Provider No. 23161 has been awarded, and verification is available directly via the CPDSO public provider directory.

 CPDSO accreditation means the 16 hours awarded by DCPP can be entered directly into your annual CPD log for the following professional bodies, supporting renewal and chartership requirements.